-1.Tool kits and Training.
+1.Tool kits and Training

-In 2018 we registered with the Stronger2gether, a collaborative organisation comprising many well-known retailers, other brand leaders and charities which provides guidance, training and other tools on Modern Slavery and Human Trafficking.
-The senior head office team including the Chairman, Managing Director, Finance Director, Purchasing Director and the Heads of HR, marketing, operations and catering undertook a full day training course given by a Stronger2gether tutor at our Group Office in March 2019.
-This training has then been cascaded down to our garden centre managers.
-We are members of a buying group of like- minded family garden centre businesses who co-operate in some buying and marketing activities.
-We have cascaded our training to fellow members at our annual HR community meeting and we have discussed the issue with the owners of those businesses too.
-Further training will be given to the relevant people within our organisation during the course of the year.
-Those who have already been given training will receive annual refresher training.
+In 2018 we registered with Stronger2gether, a collaborative organisation comprising many well-known retailers, other brand leaders and charities which provides guidance, training and other tools on Modern Slavery and Human Trafficking.
+The senior head office team including the Chairman, Managing Director, Finance Director, Purchasing Director and the Heads of HR, Marketing, Operations and Catering undertook a full day training course given by a Stronger2gether tutor in 2019.
+This training was cascaded down to our garden centre managers.